 St. Paul University Hospital is a 554-bed hospital that has served as a major teaching hospital for UT Southwestern Medical Center.
-This hospital is owned and run by the UT Southwestern Medical Center and serves as one of the in-patient facilities for the faculty practice.
+This hospital is owned and run by UT Southwestern Medical Center and serves as one of the inpatient facilities for the faculty practice.
 Almost all of the private surgery performed by UTSW Ob/Gyn faculty members is done here, including FPMRS, Gynecologic Oncology, REI, and Benign Gynecology.
-The UT Southwestern outpatient surgery center (OSC) is a new facility on the St. Paul campus that provides state-of-the-art technology for ambulatory surgery cases.
+The UT Southwestern Outpatient Building provides state-of-the-art technology for ambulatory surgery cases.

 Zale Lipshy University Hospital is a 300,000-square-foot facility with 151 licensed and staffed beds located on the main campus.
 Opened in late 1989, it was initially a central location to hospitalize private patients referred to UT Southwestern faculty members.
 With the growth of this facility and the UTSW private practice, it now provides operating room space for many of the clinical departments at UTSW.
 The hospital is named in honor of the Zale and Lipshy families.

-Outpatient Building is a new outpatient facility where UT Southwestern faculty members see patients and perform day surgery.
+Outpatient Building is an outpatient facility where UT Southwestern faculty members see patients and perform day surgery.
 This seven-floor clinical center also includes full laboratory and radiology services.
 Drs.
-Schaffer, Corton and Rahn see UT Southwestern Health System patients at the Outpatient Building along with the FPMRS fellows.
-The new outpatient facility is dedicated to ambulatory care services and is the latest addition to the UT Southwestern Medical Center's University Hospitals and Clinics.
-It is adjacent to St. Paul University Hospital.
+Schaffer, Corton, and Rahn see UT Southwestern University Hospital and Clinic patients at the Outpatient Building along with the FPMRS fellows.
+The facility is dedicated to ambulatory care services and is adjacent to St. Paul University Hospital.

 UT Southwestern Center for Minimally Invasive Surgery is located on the UT Southwestern campus.
 It is a comprehensive educational, clinical, and research facility that is dedicated to advancing minimally invasive surgery.
 Opportunities are available for fellows with an interest in obtaining these skills.